 What Weight Should a Newbie Use?

-The weight you choose to use will depend on your current level of fitness and the exercises you will be doing.
-With kettlebells being swung, not lifted, you should be able to start with a heavier weight than you probably anticipate.
+The weight you choose to use will depend on your fitness level and the exercises you will be doing.
+With kettlebells being swung, not lifted, you should be able to start with a more substantial weight than you probably anticipate.
 Don’t go too heavy, though, as doing so could result in injury.

 The usual recommended starting weight for adult males ranges from 25 to 35 pounds.
 The recommended weight for adult females is usually in the 12 to 26-pound range.

-With some kettlebell exercises, the bell will be swung above your head.
+Some kettlebell exercises entail swinging the bell overhead.
 If you don’t have a great deal of upper body strength, use a light weight.
 When you are stronger, progress to a heavier weight.

 If you are unsure of what weight to start with, go lighter rather than heavier.
 Too light a weight can, however, adversely affect form.
-It can also mean the muscles you are targeting are not exercised optimally, so you won’t get as good a workout.
+It can also make for less effective muscle toning.

 Final Thoughts on Kettlebells and Their Training Benefits